 Under the Lead and Copper Rule, the Authority is required to conduct sampling in conjunction with the Local Bodies to detect the presence of lead in their customers' tap water.
 Improved corrosion control was implemented in 1996, and lead levels have dropped over 90% from initial testing in 1992.
-Authority system-wide levels in the September 2010 sampling round were below the lead action level again for the fourteenth consecutive sampling round, as they have been in 17 of the most recent 19 rounds.
+Authority system-wide levels in the March 2011 sampling round were below the lead action level again as they have been since 2004.
 The Authority's system also continues to meet the copper standard.
 Individual communities above the lead action level are required by DEP to conduct lead education and lead service line replacement programs.